sigstore/.github/SECURITY.md

 - The SRC drives the schedule using their best judgment based on severity, development time, and release work.
 - If the SRC is dealing with a Public Disclosure all timelines become ASAP.
 - If the fix relies on another upstream project's disclosure timeline, that will adjust the process as well.
-- We will work with the upstream project to fit their timeline and best protect sigstore users.
+- We will work with the upstream project to fit their timeline and best protect Sigstore users.

 ### Fix Team Organization